Content from Introduction

 Objectives

-• Explain the motivation for using Kubernetes cluster from public cloud providers.
+• Explain the motivation for using a Kubernetes cluster from public cloud providers.

 • Explain the tools used to set up the Kubernetes cluster and run the processing workflow.